AutobotZee/Danish-Construction-Site-Image-Dataset/README.md

 ## Prequisite.
 Annotations are performed using [cvat](https://github.com/openvinotoolkit/cvat) annotation tool.
-Additional data annotation can be performed using the same tool.
+Additional data annotation can be performed using the same tool. framework used for training is Darknet avaialble on [Darknet](https://github.com/AlexeyAB/darknet) which is also a original Yolov4 driectory.

 ## Image Data with annotation
 The Data set is split into 5 main folders.
 Images are annotated in Yolo1.1 format and